ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 This web page will serve as the main source of announcements and resources for the course, as well as the syllabus.

 This page, for now, is a placeholder and will be filled in with information as we approach winter quarter.
-There are a few FAQs below that you may find useful.
+There are a few FAQs below that you may find useful, and don't hesitate to contact me (Joe Politz, jpolitz@eng.ucsd.edu) with any further questions.

 <a id="basics"></a>
 ## Basics/Anticipated Frequent Questions